 An LBC Express executive says that health products have also raked in a lot of money since last year.

 Other major product categories in e-commerce include furniture and appliances, personal care, fashion, toys and hobbies, travel, video games, and digital music.

-Top Online Selling Sites and Platforms for Merchants in the Philippines
+Top Online Selling Sites, Apps, & Platforms for Merchants in the Philippines